-- (2) He shall prepare a thesis on some theological topic assigned by Presbytery. - (3) The candidate shall prepare an exegesis on an assigned portion of Scripture, requiring the use of the original language or languages. - (4) He shall further be required to preach a sermon before the Presbytery or committee thereof, upon three-fourths (3/4) vote. - No Presbytery shall omit any of these parts of trial for ordination except in extraordinary cases, and then only with three-fourths (3/4) approval of Presbytery. - d.
+- (2) He shall prepare a thesis on some theological topic assigned by Presbytery. - (3) The candidate shall prepare an exegesis on an assigned portion of Scripture, requiring the use of the original language or languages. - (4) He shall further be required to preach a sermon before the Presbytery or committee thereof, upon three-fourths (3/4) vote.

+No Presbytery shall omit any of these parts of trial for ordination except in extraordinary cases, and then only with three-fourths (3/4) approval of Presbytery.

+- d.
 Whenever a Presbytery shall omit any of these parts, it shall always make a record of the reasons for such omissions and of the trial parts omitted. - e.
-While our Constitution does not require the candidate's affirmation of every statement and/or proposition of doctrine in our Confession
+In the examination of the candidate's personal character, the presbytery shall give specific attention to potential notorious concerns. •